r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Musashi:**

 That was uncalled for, Tajima-no-Kami.
-Just because I acted rudely to you before is no reason to take it out on {(M) him /(F) her}.
+Just because I acted rudely to you before is no reason to take it out on [♂ him /♀ her].

 **Musashi:**